 - “In the first part, I give a few basic definitions.
 In the next section, I will explain ______.
 In part three, I am going to show ______.”

-When students generate a list of similarities and differences between words and complete a Venn diagram, like this one comparing and contrasting moths and butterflies, they are working with one of Robert Marzano’s high-yield instructional strategies.
+6. Help students diagram similarities and differences: When students generate a list of similarities and differences between words and complete a Venn diagram, like this one comparing and contrasting moths and butterflies, they are working with one of Robert Marzano’s high-yield instructional strategies.

-Formal academic writing challenges students of all ages.
+7. Have students write with a transition handout: Formal academic writing challenges students of all ages.
 Before students write, give them a handout of transitions.
 Model where transitions fit, and describe how they help the reader.